Passport How It Works Compare Technology Team FAQ Contact Get in Touch

 Today the market is fragmented.
 Authentication platforms (e.g. NFC + blockchain registries) cannot enforce regulatory compliance.
 AML / KYC software is designed for finance, not art.
 Due-diligence networks are checklist tools without computational risk scoring or physical-layer authentication.

-MIRAS is the only system that integrates physical-layer authentication (Visual DNA + NFC), blockchain certification and a 26-variable computational AML risk engine in a single institutional stack — protected by two patents and built for cross-border compliance from day one.
+MIRAS is the only system that integrates physical-layer authentication (Visual DNA + NFC), blockchain certification and a 15-variable computational AML risk engine in a single institutional stack — purpose-built for cross-border art market compliance from day one, with additional IP protection via two filed patents.
 See the capability matrix.

 What is the AML Risk Score and how is it computed?+

-The MIRAS AML Risk Score is a composite (0–100) produced by three independent scoring engines — Client (CSE, 9 variables), Artwork (ASE, 9 variables) and Transaction (TSE, 8 variables) — combined via softmax aggregation with 10 contextual modifiers (jurisdiction, transaction type, counterparty risk, etc.).
+The MIRAS AML Risk Score is a composite (0–100) produced by two independent scoring engines — Owner Risk Score (ORS, 6 variables) and Asset & Context Risk Score (ARS, 9 variables) — combined via weighted aggregation with 7 contextual modifiers (jurisdiction, transaction type, counterparty risk, etc.).
 Output is classified into four risk bands (Green, Yellow, Orange, Red).

-The methodology is documented in our peer-reviewed SSRN working paper and protected by patent #2 (17 claims).
+The methodology is documented in our peer-reviewed SSRN working paper, with additional IP protection filed (10 claims).

 Can insurance carriers use MIRAS data?+